neatorobito/scoop-crystal/README.md

 # Crystal for Windows Preview
-This repo provides a way to try the Crystal programming language on Windows.
+This repo provides an official way to try the Crystal programming language on Windows.

 ## Getting started